wp-plugins/simple-author-highlighter/readme.txt

 == Installation ==

 Installation & Usage

 1. Download and unzip the folder
 2. Upload the folder to /wp-content/plugins/
 3. Go to the Plugins page and activate the plugin.
-4. In the "Settings" menu find the "Simplae Author Settings"
+4. In the "Settings" menu find the "Simple Author Settings"

 == Frequently Asked Questions ==